mcandocia/TreeGrabForReddit/README.md

 python scraper.py SCHEMA_NAME --ids id1 id2 id3...
 ```

+As of August 31, 2019, you can run the code with either Python 2 or Python 3.

 I also have another script, **get_comment_feed.py**, that allows you to get the top comments from any subreddit, including /r/all.
 The only downside is that they are new, so their final score/edits have yet to appear.
 The format for this command is

 ```bash